Valraevn/vSphere_terraform/README.md

-Note: If installing ESXi on a P/E core setup add the following to the boot process: cpuUniformityHardCheckPanic=FALSE and then as a permanent change: esxcli system settings kernel set -s cpuUniformityHardCheckPanic -v FALSE
+Note: If installing ESXi on a P/E core setup add the following to the boot process: cpuUniformityHardCheckPanic=FALSE

+and then as a permanent change run the following in shell: esxcli system settings kernel set -s cpuUniformityHardCheckPanic -v FALSE

+if 13gen of higher also run this: esxcli system settings kernel set -s ignoreMsrFaults -v TRUE